Website Development - Project Summaries

 who have advanced skills in graphic design, interactive database

-web presence, or to create a fresh look and enhanced functionality for a client whose
+presence, or to create a fresh look and enhanced functionality for a client whose existing

-existing website needs to be replaced.
-For those who wish to manage their own
+website needs to be replaced.
+For those who wish to manage their own websites, we

 Intergarten.com

-Our own demo site ... it has links to some of the sites listed below, and may at times
+Our demo site ... it has links to some of the sites listed below, and may at times contain

-contain a few that aren’t listed here.
-It began as just our “extra space” ... but we gave
+a few that aren’t listed here.
+It began as just our “extra space” ... but we gave it a

-it a homepage and its own identity to demonstrate various websites we’ve developed,
+homepage and its own identity to demonstrate various websites we’ve developed, or

 SkiJumpingUSA.com

-Ken built the original site in 2001, the fall before the 2002 Olympics in Salt Lake City.
+Ken built his original site in 2001, the fall before the 2002 Olympics in Salt Lake City.
+He

 he had a way to bring info about ski jumping to the American public.
 In the nine years

-onsite an average of more than six minutes.
-It’s the busiest English-language website
+an average of more than six minutes.
+It’s the busiest English-language website devoted

-devoted to this sport, which is a huge spectator draw in Europe, Scandinavia, and
+to this sport, which is a huge spectator draw in Europe, Scandinavia, and Japan,

-Japan, attracting much prime-time TV coverage ... but it’s nearly invisible here.
-That’s
+attracting much prime-time TV coverage ... but it’s nearly invisible here.
+That’s slowly

-slowly changing, and we’re happy to be a part of it.
-We built it, and we maintain it.
+changing, and we’re happy to be a part of it.
+As of 2018, we began to cut back on the

 National Exercise Trainers Association - NETA